Seydoux family: History

 The Seydoux family descends from François Seydoux (1767–1819), a bourgeois originally from the Swiss town of Vaulruz, canton of Fribourg.
 His father, André Seydoux (1732–1795), was the first to come to France.
 Originally Catholic, François returned to Switzerland where he converted to Protestantism to marry Angélique Brelaz; he then returned to Paris to engage in various businesses.
 In the 19th century, his sons Charles (1796-1875) and Auguste (1801-1878) developed a textile company in northern France.
 Its original location was in Le Cateau-Cambrésis.
 Their descendants have distinguished themselves in various fields.

-In 1902, the Seydoux family joined the Fornier de Clausonne family through the marriage of Jacques Seydoux to Mathilde de Clausonne.
+In 1902, the Seydoux family joined the noble Fornier de Clausonne family through the marriage of Jacques Seydoux to Mathilde de Clausonne.
 During the 1930s, their children, René, François, Georgette and Roger Seydoux, were authorized by a decree of 27 July 1934 to add the name "Fornier de Clausonne" to their own.

 René Seydoux (Fornier de Clausonne) joined the Schlumberger family through his marriage to Geneviève Schlumberger.
 She created the Fondation René-Seydoux to "develop and reinforce the solidarity that unites the countries of the Mediterranean".
 Their son, Jérôme (born 1934), became manager of the Pathé film company.